Throughout the majority of my life, I have struggled with self love. I want you to know me and learn about me, the real me.

 I was & am determined to share my story.
 To blog, talk, cry, teach, and learn.
 To have a place in this big internet world that women could come to and find that they weren’t alone.
 That life was hard and that was okay.
 That they could TRANSFORM themselves even after motherhood.
 That MOTHERHOOD could fuel their strength, their sexuality, their goals, and so much more.

-I found so much joy talking with other moms and women face to face about the struggles of weight loss and the joys of making fitness goals that I began making fitness the center of my blog.
+I found so much joy talking with other moms and women face to face about the struggles of self love, confidence and the joys of finally seeing that they too are beautiful just as God made them, that I began making beauty and confidence the center of my blog.
 It was a leap I wasn’t sure I was prepared to take.
 It made me way more vulnerable and transparent than I had ever thought I would be on my blog.

 IT ALSO DID SOMETHING I HAD NEVER THOUGHT WOULD HAPPEN.

 I was in tears every single night while I read stories of women who needed help, who needed a place to share, who didn’t know where to turn.
-I know now that fitness was the ONLY reason why I needed to start a blog in the first place.
+I know now that sharing my story was the ONLY reason why I needed to start a blog in the first place.
 More about that later…

-I FOUND A PASSION SHARING MY LOVE FOR WORKING OUT WITH KJ AND TRANSFORMING MY BODY.
+I FOUND A PASSION SHARING MY LOVE FOR EMPOWERING WOMEN TO STEP OUT BE CONFIDENT AND FEEL BEAUTIFUL.

-THROUGH PIYO, Quiet TIME, AND A WHOLE LOT OF JESUS, I FOUND THE SELF-LOVE I HAD BEEN MISSING.
+THROUGH Prayer, Stepping Right Into What I Was Afraid Of, AND A WHOLE LOT OF JESUS, I FOUND THE SELF-LOVE I HAD BEEN MISSING.

 I remembered why I started sharing my journey in the first place.
-My goal was not to model for this company or that company.
-My goal was to HEAL and HELP as many mommas as possible.
+My goal was not to a super model.
+My goal was to HEAL and HELP as many momma’s as possible.
 To share what I have learned through my own journey to lift women and support them.

 A Never Ending Journey!